 Figure 4: Slide background with Hide Background Graphics check-box deselected

 Figure 5: Slide background with Hide Background Graphics check-box selected

-- Apply to All: Click this button if you want changes made to be applied to all slides within the active presentation.
+- Click this button if you want changes made to be applied to all slides within the active presentation.

-(highlighted in red within Figure 6).
-To learn how to access the Background Styles gallery, refer to our Slide Background Styles in PowerPoint 2016
+- You will also find this option within the Background Styles gallery with a different name, Reset Slide Background (highlighted in red within Figure 6).
+To access the Background Styles gallery, refer to our Slide Background Styles in PowerPoint 2013 for Windows tutorial.

 Figure 6: Reset Slide Background option within the Background Styles gallery

 - Save your presentation.

 D. Pattern Fill

 E. Hide Background Graphics